The SRG/eROSITA all-sky survey: Cosmology constraints from cluster abundances in the western Galactic hemisphere

 To ensure the results from the run of the cosmology pipeline on the \erosita cosmology subsample are robust against any additional unaccounted systematics, we extensively test our pipeline against the realistic simulations of the \erosita's digital twin \citep{Seppi2022} and the mock observations that reflect the characteristics of our modeling.
 We perform our analysis blindly to avoid any unintentional unconscious bias toward the already published results in the literature on cosmology.
 Specifically, we investigate the influence of uncertainties on photometric redshifts, selection function, WL miscentering, other WL-related systematic effects, and contamination modeling on our results.
 This section describes in detail our testing of the cosmology pipeline, assessment of potential biases, and our blinding strategy.

-\subsection{Mocks Generation and Validation of the Pipeline}
+\subsection{Mocks generation and validation of the pipeline}

-As cosmology studies with cluster counts rely on specific modeling assumptions, such as modeling of the mass bias, selection function, and redshift uncertainty, we test the robustness of the cosmological framework against the parameters used in this analysis.
-To verify the cosmology framework, the cosmology pipeline, and theoretical modeling are made available to the collaboration members for the independent review of each component.
+As cosmology studies with cluster counts rely on specific modeling assumptions, such as modeling of the mass bias, selection function, and redshift uncertainty, we tested the robustness of the cosmological framework against the parameters used in this analysis.
+To verify the cosmology framework we made the cosmology pipeline and theoretical modeling available to the collaboration members for an independent review of each component.

 The validation of the cosmological framework is performed independently.
-We develop a new pipeline for generating mock catalogs following the physical formalism described in Sect.~\ref{sec:likelihood} and Sect.~\ref{sec:scaling_relations} without relying on the \erosita's cosmology pipeline.
+We developed a new pipeline for generating mock catalogs following the physical formalism (described in Sect.~\ref{sec:likelihood} and Sect.~\ref{sec:scaling_relations}), without relying on the \erosita cosmology pipeline.
 We ensure that the observables generated by these mocks follow the distribution of the \erosita X-ray count rate and optical information from LS DR10-South, and weak lensing follow-up data sets from the DES, KiDS, and HSC surveys.
 Then the cosmology pipeline is tested against these mocks to make sure the pipeline reproduces the input parameters in the assumed theoretical framework.
-This approach allows us to independently test the statistical robustness of all the contributions to the total likelihood, Equation~\eqref{eq:Poisson_log_like_final}.
+This approach allows us to independently test the statistical robustness of all the contributions to the total likelihood, shown in Equation~\eqref{eq:Poisson_log_like_final}.